-We all owe a duty to others not to drive recklessly, light a fire too close to a neighbor’s house or otherwise act in a negligent manner.
-This duty also applies to financial firms, stockbrokers and other advisors who can similarly be held liable for their negligent actions or omissions.
+We all have a duty not to act in a negligent manner.
+This duty also relates to financial firms, stockbrokers and other advisors who can similarly be held liable for their negligent actions or omissions.

 Many investors fail to file claims against financial advisors, stockbrokers or firms because they do not want to accuse that person or firm of fraud out of fear that it would somehow tarnish the broker or firm’s reputation.
 However, few of us would not seek recovery for our losses if a driver negligently damaged our automobile.
 Why should we draw a distinction?

 We should all be responsible for our negligent actions or omissions.
 If negligence by a stockbroker or firm resulted in loses to an investor, then the stockbroker or firm should be responsible to the investor for those losses.
-Not all losses are caused by negligence, but it may be prudent to seek legal consultation to determine if your losses were the result of negligence.
+Negligence is not the cause of all losses.
+It may be prudent, however, to seek legal consultation to determine if your losses were the result of negligence.

 Contact us to help you evaluate whether you can seek recovery for “negligence”.